google/proto-quic/src/tools/gn/docs/reference.md

 ```

 ### **Usage**

 ```
   gn args <out_dir>
-      Open the arguments for the given build directory in an editor (as specified by the EDITOR environment variable).
+      Open the arguments for the given build directory in an editor.
 If the given build directory doesn't exist, it will be created and an empty args file will be opened in the editor.
-You would type something like this into that
+You would type something like this into that file:
-      file:
           enable_doom_melon=false
           os="android"

+      To find your editor on Posix, GN will search the environment variables in
+      order: GN_EDITOR, VISUAL, and EDITOR.
+On Windows GN will open the command associated with .txt files.

       Note: you can edit the build args manually by editing the file "args.gn" in the build directory and then running "gn gen <out_dir>".